Jellyfish Entertainment: 2016–2018: First girl group and Jelly Box

-2019–present: Verivery debut and Gugudan disbandment
+2019–present: Second boy group, Project group, continue signed new talents

-On January 9, 2019, Jellyfish debuted their second boy group Verivery.
-On May 3, agency trainee Kim Min-kyu and Choi Jun-seong represented Jellyfish Entertainment in the fourth season of the television survival show Produce X 101.
+On January 9, 2019, Jellyfish debuted their seven-member boy group Verivery.
+On May 3, Jellyfish sent their trainee Kim Min-kyu and Choi Jun-seong to the fourth season of the television survival show Produce X 101.
+The two trainee failed to joined the line-up of the winner group later revealed to be named X1, with Choi were eliminated in place 46th and Kim place 12th in final round.
+Choi later left the agency, while Kim continue with the agency to pursue his acting career.

 On February 4, 2020, it was announced that Lim Seul-ong signed under the label.
 On March 6, it was revealed that as of June 6, 2019, CJ E&M had sold 40,396 shares of Jellyfish Entertainment for 1.9 billion won.
 The stake was acquired by Hwang Se-jun, the CEO of the company, increasing his stake from 51% to 73.53%.

+In March 2020, Musical actress Kim Young-joo signed with Jellyfish.Later renewed her contract again in June 2023.

 From May to July, Gugudan member Sally participated in the Chinese television survival show Produce Camp 2020.
 She placed sixth and made into the final group, BonBon Girls 303.
-On December 30, Jellyfish Entertainment announced that Gugudan would end all group activities and officially disband on December 31, 2020.

-On March 31, 2021, Mimi, Soyee, and Nayoung announced that they would depart from Jellyfish after their contracts have ended.
+On December 30, Jellyfish Entertainment announced that Gugudan would end all group activities and officially disband on December 31, 2020.On March 31, 2021, Mimi, Soyee, and Nayoung announced that they would depart from Jellyfish after their contracts have ended.
 On April 7, Haebin and Hyeyeon announced their departures from Jellyfish.
 On April 30, Hana announced her departure from Jellyfish.
-On May 11, Jellyfish announced that Sejeong renewed her exclusive contract with the agency.
-On August 6, Jellyfish Entertainment trainees Kim Da-yeon and Sakamoto Shihona competing in the television survival show Girls Planet 999.
-On October 22, Dayeon successfully placed 4th in the final lineup of the show's debut group, Kep1er.
+On May 11, Sejeong renewed her contract with Jellyfish Entertainment as a solo artist and actress.

+In June 2021, Rookie actor Tak Yi-on signed with Jellyfish.